 Comfort is another factor.
 In shaded areas, opt for a textured surface to reduce slipperiness.
 In sunny spots, lighter colours will reflect heat and stay cooler underfoot.
 Consider how furniture will sit, for example larger slabs provide stable footing for tables and chairs, while block paving patterns can add grip on slopes or steps.

-Concrete Patio Slabs and Block Paving FAQ
+Concrete Patio Slabs vs Block Paving – FAQs

 Do concrete patio slabs or block paving last longer?